 Those younger generations are building families, starting companies and creating an optimism that tends to be infectious.
 But it's important to look beyond data, too — while the number of seniors concentrated in a particular city might mean a larger dating pool, a place where a high percentage of the overall population is older “might not be as dynamic,” Frederick says.

-To spotlight some of these cities, we examined livability scores from AARP and the number of older adults living there, examined city sizes and locations, and took into consideration access to health care and amenities to satisfy the needs of those 50-plus.
-In this list, “adults” refers to people over 18 and “seniors” refers to people 65 and older.
+To spotlight some of these cities, we examined scores from AARP's Livability Index, factored in the number of older adults living in each place, examined city sizes and locations, and took into consideration access to health care and amenities to satisfy the needs of those 50-plus.
+In this list, “adults” are those 18 and older and “seniors” are 65 and older.

 Though this list is a good place to start, choices are based on individual interests and circumstances: Consider your own lifestyle and what you like to do in order to meet the kind of person you'd date.
-Do you prefer big city lights or the small-town life?
+Do you prefer big-city lights or the small-town life?
 Do you hike, run, bowl, knit, watch films?
-Keeping all that in mind, here are 10 great places for older singles (listed by highest to lowest senior population):
+Keeping all that in mind, here are 13 great places for older singles.

 Population: 6,664,770 adults; 1,222,270 seniors

-And, according to AARP's livability index, New York City ranks in the top 10 cities in the nation as most livable.
-It has myriad initiatives devoted to improving the living standards of its older residents including those to increase healthy and affordable housing options, the number of Naturally Occurring Retirement Communities, caregiver support and to improve transportation.
-The Age-Friendly Neighborhoods Initiative offers information on health services, cost of living, transportation options, as well as interactive neighborhood maps.
+And, according to AARP's livability index, New York ranks in the top 10 most livable large cities in the nation.
+It has myriad initiatives devoted to improving the living standards of its older residents including those to increase healthy and affordable housing options, to add Naturally Occurring Retirement Communities, to better caregiver support and to improve transportation.
+The Age-Friendly Neighborhoods Initiative offers information on health services, cost of living and transportation options, as well as interactive neighborhood maps.
 In 2022, New York Gov. Kathy Hochul signed an executive order to create New York’s first Master Plan for Aging.
 Its goal is to “ensure our aging New Yorkers have access to quality long-term care in healthy, livable communities where they can thrive.”

 2. Denver, Colorado